 The U.S. Mine Safety and Health Administration (MSHA), a separate agency from OSHA also under the direction of the U.S. Department of Labor, already affords miners the right to decide who will represent them during inspections.
-OSHA's proposed rule would simply extend those protections to tens of milwins."
+OSHA's proposed rule would simply extend those protections to tens of millions more workers.